MattPahuta/best-bank/README.md

 ### Requirements

 - Build from scratch, based on design file
-- Users should see hover states of clickable items
+- Users should see hover states of clickable elements

-- Responsive - View the optimal layout depending on their device's screen size
+- Stretch: Add column to display spending data
-- Utilize mobile-first design processes
+- Stretch: Add animated hover effect to buttons
-- Use Media queries to adjust styling for larger screens
+- Stretch: Fetch account/spending data from JS file
-- See hover states for interactive elements
+- Stretch: Click on account to change view, update data